 - Understanding risk via evaluating adverse impact of employment decisions;

 - Having an expert provide an objective 3rd party review to identify ways to increase the effectiveness of current or planned Human Resources processes.

-For Part 1 of this blog, click here.
+For Part 1 of this series, click here.